R3Conclave/conclave-samples/enclave-persistence/README.md

 ```

 The `--sealed.state.file` is the path at which the enclave should store the sealed state containing the persistent map
 while `--filesystem.file` is the path to the encrypted filesystem.
+If you are using persistent map , please specify the
+`--sealed.state.file` and if you are using persistent filesystem , specify `--filesystem.file`.
+If you are using both,
+do remember to specify both these parameters.
+More details could be found [here](https://docs.conclave.net/conclave-web-host.html).

 It should print out some info about the started enclave `Started EnclaveWebHost.Companion in ... seconds` Then you can
 use the client to send it strings to reverse.
 Run the client, to send data to the enclave.